dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-3 Precise Event Based Sampling (PEBS).md

 ### Lower sampling overhead

 Frequently generating interrupts and having an analysis tool itself capture program state inside the interrupt service routine is very costly since it involves OS interaction.
 This is why some hardware allows automatically sampling multiple times to a dedicated buffer without any interrupts.
-Only when the dedicated buffer is full, the processor raises interrupt, and the buffer gets flushed to memory.
+Only when the dedicated buffer is full, the processor raises an interrupt, and the buffer gets flushed to memory.
 This has a lower overhead than traditional interrupt-based sampling.

 When a performance counter is configured for PEBS, an overflow condition in the counter will arm the PEBS mechanism.
 On the subsequent event following overflow, the processor will generate a PEBS event.
 On a PEBS event, the processor stores the PEBS record in the PEBS buffer area, clears the counter overflow status and reloads the counter with the initial value.
 If the buffer is full, the CPU will raise an interrupt. [@IntelSDM, Volume 3B, Chapter 18]